arista-netdevops-community/gnmi_demo_with_arista_eos/README.md

 ###### interface admin status

 "enabled" is a leaf defined in the openconfig-interfaces.yang file.
 It is a boolean.
 Its default value is true.
 It is the configured state of the interface.
+This leaf always exists.

 ```
 ./gnmi -addr 10.83.28.203:6030 -username arista -password arista update '/interfaces/interface[name=Ethernet4]/config/enabled' 'false'